eswnl/FY-2x_CLUT/README.md

 # Run the decoder
 Use the decoder to get the images by visiting the link above (instructions to use are on the site).

+# Invert and Upscale the IR (FY-2x_1)

+Open the IR image in your image editor eg. GIMP and invert the image colour so the clouds appear white.
+In addition the IR image needs to match the pixel size for the visible.
+In your image editor, upscale the IR to 9160 x 10004 and save as IR.bmp
+Open the visible FY-2x_5 image and make this a .bmp file as well as GeoSatSignal needs both input files to be .bmp

 # Download Geosatsignal
 Download the Geosatsignal software from the above link.